skinnyjames-forks/vue3-mq/README.md

 ```
 **Props**
 mq => required : String | Array
+tag => optional : String - sets the HTML tag to use for the rendered component (default 'div')

 *Important*: note that you can append a `+` modifier at the end of the string to specify that the conditional rendering happens for all greater breakpoints.